A stratification of the equivariant slice filtration: Introduction

 \begin{thmx}[Positive Cone, \cref{thm:SliceSSVanishingRegion}] Let $X$ be a connective $G$-spectrum and $V \in RO(G)$.
 All the classes on the $(V+t-s, s)$-graded slice spectral sequence of $X$ are concentrated within the conical region defined by the following inequalities:

 Here, $k(V)$ is the smallest non-negative integer such that the representation ${k(V) \cdot \rho_G + V}$ is an actual $G$-representation. \end{thmx}

-In summary, \cref{thm:introThm4PositiveCone} shows that all the classes on the $(V+t-s, s)$-graded page within the range $t-s \geq 0$ are concentrated within a conical region bounded by a horizontal line and a line of slope $(|G|-1)$.
+In summary, \cref{thm:introThm4PositiveCone} shows that all the classes on the $(V+t-s, s)$-graded page are concentrated within a conical region bounded by a horizontal line and a line of slope $(|G|-1)$.
 On the integer-graded page, where $V = 0$ and $k(V) = 0$, this region is the cone bounded by the inequalities $s \geq 0$ and ${s \leq (|G|-1)(t-s)}$ and is commonly referred to as the ``positive cone''. \cref{thm:introThm4PositiveCone} extends the explicit identification of the positive cone in the integer-graded slice spectral sequence by Hill, Hopkins, and Ravenel \cite{HHR} to the $RO(G)$-graded pages.

 \cref{thm:introThm1IntegerStratification} is a consequence of \cref{thm:IntroThm3Comparison} and \cref{thm:introThm4PositiveCone}.
 To construct the stratification tower, we consider the poset $\{\EF \wedge \SliceSS(X)\}$ consisting of all localized slice spectral sequences, obtained from the poset $\{\FF\}$ of all families of subgroups of $G$ (ordered by inclusion).
-Let $\FF_{\leq h}$ denote the family containing all subgroups of $G$ of order $\leq h$, where $0 \leq h \leq |G|$.
 The chain of inclusions

 induces a corresponding chain of universal spaces, leading to the chain

 within the poset $\{\EF \wedge \SliceSS(X)\}$.
 This constitutes our stratification tower.

 From our definition, it is evident that the families $\mathcal{F}_{\leq h-1}$ and $\mathcal{F}_{\leq h}$ differ only when there exists a subgroup $H \subset G$ of order $h$.
 For such a subgroup, setting $\FF = \varnothing$ and $\mathcal{F}' = \mathcal{F}_{\leq |H|}$ in \cref{thm:IntroThm3Comparison} shows that on the $(V+t-s, s)$-graded page within the region $t-s \geq 0$, the slice spectral sequence of $X$ on or above a line of slope $(|H| -1)$ can be fully recovered from the localized slice spectral sequence $\EF_{\leq |H|} \wedge \SliceSS(X)$.